yanjia1777/tp/docs/UserGuide.md

 - In addition to the normal entries, recurring entries will also be shown on the list.
   - Depending on the above options, recurring entries will be automatically added to the entries' list according to the recurring period.
-  - Refer to [note about recurring entries](#recurringNote) for more information on what criteria the automatic addition will be based on.
+  - Refer to [notes about recurring entries](#recurringNote) for more information on what criteria the automatic addition will be based on.
+  - If no date options are specified correctly, it will default to viewing recurring entries up to current date.
-  - There will be separate list at the bottom to show which original recurring entries were added to the entries' list.
+  - There will be a separate list at the bottom to show the original recurring entries.
+    - If neither date options nor expense/income options are specified, the separate list will show all recurring entries.
-  - If no options were specified correctly, it will default to viewing all recurring entries up to today; the separate list will show all available recurring entries, not only the ones added to the entries' list.
+    - If expense/income options are specified but not date options, the separate list will show applicable recurring entries, where some may not have been added to the entries' list.
+    - If date options are specified correctly, the separate list will only show recurring entries that were added to the entries' list.
+  - For more information about why the `view` works this way, refer to [Frequently Asked Questions](#faq).

 Examples:
 Assume today's date is `2021-11-06`
 - `view`
 - `view income`
 - `view month 4 year 2021`
-- `view from 2021-03-25 2022-01-02 by amount ascending`
+- `view from 2022-01-13 2022-03-15 by amount ascending`

 Examples and expected Output: